sigmod/sqlpp/document.md

   * if the projection expression is a variable reference expression, the generated name is the same as the name of the variable;
   * if the projection expression is a field access expression, the generated name is same as the string of the last identifier in the expression;
-  * for all other cases, the underlying query processor will generate a unique name.
+  * for all other cases, the query processor will generate a unique name.

 #### Example